 As an adult, I’ve realized that Grandma’s zucchini bread probably should’ve been classified as a dessert, rather than a breakfast item, with its ingredients list…

-But this Ultimate Healthy Zucchini Bread is definitely healthy enough for breakfast — and it tastes exactly the same as those loaves of Grandma’s zucchini bread from my childhood!
-It’s just as moist and tender with the same sweet flavors and cozy spices… Even with no oil, refined flour or sugar!
+But this ultimate healthy zucchini bread is definitely healthy enough for breakfast — and it tastes exactly the same as those loaves of Grandma’s zucchini bread from my childhood!
+It’s made with entirely wholesome ingredients, but it’s just as moist and tender with the same sweet flavors and cozy spices.

-This recipe is also really simple to make.
+This recipe is also really easy to make.
 You just need one bowl and a fork!
-(I always love recipes with so few dishes and easy clean-up. 😉 ) Each slice is also 98 calories!
+(I always love baking recipes with so few dishes and a simple clean-up. 😉 )

 WHAT IS ZUCCHINI BREAD?